microsoft/qsharp/katas/README.md

         - `solution.md`: the Markdown description of the solution(s) to the exercise.
         - `Solution.qs`: the Q# code that contains a "reference solution" described in `solution.md`.
     - qsDependencies: Q# file paths used in addition to `Verification.qs`.
 This code is not shown to the learner but is used to build the learner's code.
 The @EntryPoint operation is called to check the solution (eventually, for the convention is to call Kata.Verification.CheckSolution).
-- @[question]: Used to create theoretical/analytical questions that are not automatically verified.
-    - id: Unique identifier for the question.
-    - descriptionPath: Path a markdown file that contains the description of the question.
-    - answerPath: Path to a markdown file that contains an explanation of the answer – a text and possibly code samples that explains how to solve this problem.
 - @[example]: Standalone Q# code snippets that can be referenced from markdown files.
     - id: Unique identifier for the example.
     - codePath: Path to a Q# file that contains the example code.
 - @[solution]: represents a solution to a Q# code exercise.
 It is meant to be compiled as if it was the user authored code that solves a Q# code exercise.
 It can only be used in solution markdown files.
     - id: Unique identifier for the solution.
     - codePath: Path to a Q# file that contains the solution code.
 - @[section]: A kata is broken into multiple sections.
 This starts a new section.
-Exercises and Questions are their own sections.
+Exercises are their own sections.
     - id: Unique identifier for the section.
     - title: Title of the section.